 Comparing the STM32 vs. PIC32

-The best device for you depends on your application.
-Let’s cross-compare the two across various metrics to help you find the ideal solution
+The best device for you depends of course on your application.
+Let’s cross-compare the two across various metrics to help you find the ideal solution.

 Both STM32 and PIC32 support a variety of Surface Mounted Device/Technology (SMD/SMT) packaging, allowing the direct mounting of all components to the PCB.
 The PIC32, however, is the only one of the two MCUs to support older Dual In-Line Packaging (DIP), allowing you to connect the MCU using through lines or a separate socket.

 Harmony supports PIC32, and CubeMX supports STM32.
 However, just because both manufacturers offer coding tools does not mean the tools are created equal.

 CubeMX wins hands-down for quality and robustness.
 It’s a high-quality tool that offers a HAL (Hardware Abstraction Layer) and libraries.